Stackclash/5e-vault/3. The Party/Players/Test.md

     proficiency: true
     expertise: false
     advantage: false
-    disadvantage: false
+    disadvantage: true
   performance:
-    value: 0
+    value: 2
     proficiency: false
     expertise: false
     advantage: false
     disadvantage: false
   persuasion:
-    value: 3
+    value: 5
     proficiency: true
     expertise: false
     advantage: false
     disadvantage: false
   religion:
-    value: 4
+    value: 0
     proficiency: false
     expertise: false
     advantage: false
     disadvantage: false
   sleight-of-hand:
-    value: 3
+    value: 10
-    proficiency: false
+    proficiency: true
-    expertise: false
+    expertise: true
     advantage: false
     disadvantage: false
   stealth:
-    value: 3
+    value: 10
-    proficiency: false
+    proficiency: true
-    expertise: false
+    expertise: true
     advantage: false
     disadvantage: false
   survival:
-    value: 1
+    value: 4
-    proficiency: false
+    proficiency: true
     expertise: false
     advantage: false
     disadvantage: false
 racialTraits:
-  - name: Darkvision
-    description: You can see in darkness (shades of gray) up to 60 ft.
-  - name: Keen Senses
+  - name: "Keen Senses"
-    description: You have proficiency in the Perception skill.
+    description: "You have proficiency in the Perception skill."
-  - name: Fey Ancestry
+  - name: "Fey Ancestry"
-    description: You have advantage on saves against being charmed, and magic can’t put you to sleep.
+    description: "You have advantage on saves against being charmed, and magic can’t put you to sleep."
-  - name: Trance
+  - name: "Trance"
-    description: You don't need to sleep, but meditate semiconsciously for 4 hours a day.
+    description: "You don't need to sleep, but meditate semiconsciously for 4 hours a day.
 While meditating, you can dream after a fashion; such dreams are actually mental exercises that have become reflexive through years of practice.
-After resting in this way, you gain the same benefit that a human does from 8 hours of sleep.
+After resting in this way, you gain the same benefit that a human does from 8 hours of sleep."
+  - name: "Superior Darkvision"
+    description: "You can see in darkness (shades of gray) up to 120 ft."
+  - name: "Sunlight Sensitivity"
+    description: "You have disadvantage on attack rolls and on Perception checks that rely on sight when you, your target, or whatever you are trying to perceive is in direct sunlight."
+  - name: "Drow Magic"
+    description: "You know the dancing lights cantrip.
+[3rd] You can cast faerie fire once per long rest.
+[5th] You can cast the darkness spell once per long rest.
+CHA is your spellcasting ability."
-  - name: Elf Weapon Training
+  - name: "Drow Weapon Training"
-    description: You have proficiency with the longsword, shortsword, shortbow, and longbow.
+    description: "You have proficiency with rapiers, shortswords, and hand crossbows."
-  - name: Cantrip
-    description: You know one cantrip of your choice from the wizard spell list.
-INT is your spellcasting ability for it.
-  - name: Extra Language
-    description: You can speak, read, and write one extra language of your choice.
 classFeatures:
+  - name: "Fancy Footwork"
+    description: "During your turn, if you make a melee attack against a creature, that creature can’t make opportunity attacks against you for the rest of your turn."
-  - name: Tools of the Trade
+  - name: "Rakish Audacity"
-    description: You gain proficiency with heavy armor.
-You also gain proficiency with smith's tools.
-If you already have this tool proficiency, you gain proficiency with one other type of artisan’s tools of your choice.
+    description: "You add your CHA modifier (2) to your initiative rolls.
+You don’t need advantage on the attack roll to use your Sneak Attack against a creature if you are within 5 ft. of it, no other creatures are within 5 ft. of you, and you don’t have disadvantage on the attack roll."
-  - name: Armorer Spells
+  - name: "Expertise"
-    description: You always have certain spells prepared after you reach particular levels in this class, as shown in the Armorer Spells table.
+    description: "Your proficiency bonus is doubled for any ability check you make for two chosen proficiencies.
+[6th] Choose two additional proficiencies."
-  - name: Arcane Armor
+  - name: "Sneak Attack"
-    description: Your metallurgical pursuits have led to you making armor a conduit for your magic.
-As an action, you can turn a suit of armor you are wearing into Arcane Armor, provided you have smith’s tools in hand.
+    description: "Once per turn, you can deal an extra {{scalevalue}} damage to one creature you hit with an attack with a finesse or ranged weapon if you have advantage on the attack roll.
+You don’t need advantage on the attack roll if another enemy of the target is within 5 ft. of it, that enemy isn’t incapacitated, and you don’t have disadvantage on the attack roll."
-  - name: Armor Model
+  - name: "Thieves’ Cant"
-    description: "You can customize your Arcane Armor.
-When you do so, choose one of the following armor models: Guardian or Infiltrator."
+    description: "You have learned thieves’ cant, a secret mix of dialect, jargon, and code that allows you to hide messages in seemingly normal conversation.
+It takes four times longer to convey such a message than it does to speak the same idea plainly."
-  - name: Extra Attack
+  - name: "Cunning Action"
-    description: You can attack twice, rather than once, whenever you take the Attack action on your turn.
+    description: "You can take a bonus action on each of your turns to take the Dash, Disengage, or Hide action."
-  - name: Magical Tinkering
-    description: "Imbue a Tiny nonmagical object with a magical property of your choice: 5ft. radius light, up to 6 second long recorded message, emits odor or nonverbal sound, static visual effect including up to 25 words of text.
-You can affect a maximum of {{modifier:int@min:1#unsigned}} objects at a time."
-  - name: Spellcasting
-    description: You can cast prepared artificer spells using INT as your spellcasting modifier (Spell DC 15, Spell Attack 7) and prepared artificer spells as rituals if they have the ritual tag.
-You must have a spellcasting focus — specifically thieves’ tools or some kind of artisan’s tool — in hand when you cast any spell with this feature.
-  - name: Infuse Item
-    description: "Whenever you finish a long rest, you can touch up to {{scalevalue}} nonmagical objects, imbuing each of them with one of your artificer infusions, turning it into a magic item.
-You can attune yourself to the item the instant you infuse it, or you can forgo attunement so that someone else can attune to the item.
-Your infusion remains in an item indefinitely, but when you die, the infusion vanishes after {{modifier:int@min:1#unsigned}} days.
-The infusion also vanishes if you give up your knowledge of the infusion or you exceed your maximum number of infusions. "
-  - name: Artificer Infusions
-    description: You have invented numerous magical  infusions that rapidly create magic items.
-Each infusion tells you the type of item that can receive it and if the resulting magic item requires attunement.
-Some infusions specify a minimum artificer level, and unless an infusion’s description says otherwise, you can’t learn it more than once.
-  - name: Artificer Specialist
-    description: "The type of specialist are:"
-  - name: The Right Tool for the Job
+  - name: "Uncanny Dodge"
-    description: With thieves’ tools or artisan’s tools in hand, you can magically create one set of artisan’s tools in an unoccupied space within 5 feet of you.
-This creation requires 1 hour of uninterrupted work, which can coincide with a short or long rest.
-Though the product of magic, the tools are nonmagical, and they vanish when you use this feature again.
+    description: "When an attacker that you can see hits you with an attack, you can use your reaction to halve the attack’s damage against you."
-  - name: Tool Expertise
+  - name: "Expertise"
-    description: Your proficiency bonus is doubled for any ability check you make that uses your proficiency with a tool.
+    description: "Your proficiency bonus is doubled for any ability check you make that uses any of the chosen proficiencies."
 feats:

 spells: []
 currencies:
-  cp: 0
+  cp: 106
-  sp: 35
+  sp: 0
-  gp: 34
+  gp: 6
   ep: 0
   pp: 0
 inventory:
-  - name: Bag of Holding
+  - name: "Studded Leather"
-    type: Wondrous item
+    type: "Armor"
     quantity: 1
     equipped: true
     isAttuned: false
-  - name: Eyes of Minute Seeing
+  - name: "Dagger"
-    type: Wondrous item
+    type: "Weapon"
     quantity: 1
-    equipped: true
+    equipped: false
     isAttuned: false
-  - name: Chain Mail
+  - name: "Dagger"
-    type: Armor
+    type: "Weapon"
     quantity: 1
-    equipped: true
+    equipped: false
     isAttuned: false
-  - name: Handaxe
+  - name: "Quarterstaff"
-    type: Weapon
+    type: "Weapon"
     quantity: 1
     equipped: false
     isAttuned: false
-  - name: Crossbow, light
+  - name: "Shortbow"
-    type: Weapon
+    type: "Weapon"
     quantity: 1
     equipped: true
     isAttuned: false
-  - name: Crossbow Bolts
+  - name: "Rapier"
-    type: Other Gear
+    type: "Weapon"
-    quantity: 20
+    quantity: 1
     equipped: false
     isAttuned: false
-  - name: Backpack
+  - name: "Scimitar"
-    type: Other Gear
+    type: "Weapon"
     quantity: 1
-    equipped: false
+    equipped: true
     isAttuned: false
-  - name: Clothes, Traveler's
+  - name: "Scimitar"
-    type: Other Gear
+    type: "Weapon"
     quantity: 1
-    equipped: false
+    equipped: true
     isAttuned: false
-  - name: Potion of Healing
+  - name: "Arrows"
-    type: Other Gear
+    type: "Other Gear"
-    quantity: 0
+    quantity: 20
-    equipped: false
+    equipped: true
     isAttuned: false
-  - name: Pouch
+  - name: "Backpack"
-    type: Other Gear
+    type: "Other Gear"
     quantity: 1
     equipped: false
     isAttuned: false
-  - name: Cartographer's Tools
+  - name: "Clothes, Traveler's"
-    type: Other Gear
+    type: "Other Gear"
     quantity: 1
     equipped: false
     isAttuned: false
-  - name: Tinker's Tools
+  - name: "Hunting Trap"
-    type: Other Gear
+    type: "Other Gear"
-    quantity: 1
+    quantity: 3
     equipped: false
     isAttuned: false
-  - name: Herbalism Kit
+  - name: "Pouch"
-    type: Other Gear
+    type: "Other Gear"
     quantity: 1
     equipped: false
     isAttuned: false
-  - name: Thieves' Tools
+  - name: "Thieves' Tools"
-    type: Other Gear
+    type: "Other Gear"
     quantity: 1
     equipped: false
     isAttuned: false
-  - name: Potion of Invulnerability
+  - name: "Ball Bearings (bag of 1,000)"
-    type: Potion
+    type: "Other Gear"
-    quantity: 4
+    quantity: 1000
     equipped: false
     isAttuned: false
-  - name: Studded Leather
+  - name: "Bell"
-    type: Armor
+    type: "Other Gear"
     quantity: 1
     equipped: false
     isAttuned: false
-  - name: Hunting Trap
+  - name: "Candle"
-    type: Other Gear
+    type: "Other Gear"
-    quantity: 6
+    quantity: 5
     equipped: false
     isAttuned: false
-  - name: Cook's Utensils
+  - name: "Crowbar"
-    type: Other Gear
+    type: "Other Gear"
     quantity: 1
     equipped: false
     isAttuned: false
-  - name: Plate
+  - name: "Hammer"
-    type: Armor
+    type: "Other Gear"
     quantity: 1
     equipped: false
     isAttuned: false
-  - name: Hammer
+  - name: "Lantern, Hooded"
-    type: Other Gear
+    type: "Other Gear"
     quantity: 1
     equipped: false
     isAttuned: false
-  - name: Potion of Healing
+  - name: "Oil (flask)"
-    type: Other Gear
+    type: "Other Gear"
-    quantity: 1
+    quantity: 2
     equipped: false
     isAttuned: false
-  - name: Rations (1 day)
+  - name: "Piton"
-    type: Other Gear
+    type: "Other Gear"
     quantity: 10
     equipped: false
     isAttuned: false
+  - name: "Rations (1 day)"
+    type: "Other Gear"
+    quantity: 5
+    equipped: false
+    isAttuned: false
-  - name: Tinderbox
+  - name: "Rope, Hempen (50 feet)"
-    type: Other Gear
+    type: "Other Gear"
     quantity: 1
     equipped: false
     isAttuned: false
-  - name: Waterskin
+  - name: "Tinderbox"
-    type: Other Gear
+    type: "Other Gear"
     quantity: 1
+    equipped: false
+    isAttuned: false
+  - name: "Waterskin"
+    type: "Other Gear"
+    quantity: 1
+    equipped: false
+    isAttuned: false
+  - name: "String"
+    type: "Other Gear"
+    quantity: 10
     equipped: false
     isAttuned: false
 ideal: